Nagara Style: Chandela School

 The Chandela School or Chandela sub-style of temple construction originated in Central India.
 It was developed by the Chandel dynasty, the rulers of the Bundelkhand region (then called Jejakabhukti).This school or sub-style of temple construction is also known as Khajuraho School or sub-style.
 Temples built in this style have intricate carvings, which adorn the inner and outer walls.
 The sculptures in the temple are known for sensual themes, which were inspired by Vatsyayana's Kama Sutra.
-Sandstones are mainly used in the construction of temples.
+Sandstone is mainly used in the construction of such temples.